Ege-Mert/ytu2025/Assets/YTU2025/Scripts/ArmWrestling/ARM_WRESTLING_README.md

 This README provides instructions for setting up the Arm Wrestling minigame and Visual Novel components.

+## Randomness and UI Customization

+You can configure these aspects of the arm wrestling mechanic:

+1. **UI Boundaries**:
+   - Set the `minY` and `maxY` values to change the vertical boundaries of the bars
+   - Adjust `boundaryPadding` to control the padding from the edges

+2. **Randomness Settings**:
+   - Enable/disable randomness with the `enableRandomness` checkbox
+   - Control the chance of random direction changes with `randomDriftChance`
+   - Adjust the speed variation with `randomSpeedVariation`
+   - Control the random movement jitter with `randomMovementAmplitude`

+These settings make each round feel unique and more challenging!

 ## Visual Novel Choice Mechanism

 The visual novel features a unique choice mechanism: